New Auto No-Fault Law Significantly Impacts Uninsured Children

 Amount of No-Fault Benefits Uninsured Children Can Receive Under New Auto Law

-Under the old law, children (just like anyone else in Michigan) could receive no-fault benefits that cover all of their medical expenses without a monetary cap on those benefits.
-However, children who must obtain no-fault benefits through the Assigned Claims Plan will be limited to a monetary cap of $250,000 for their medical expenses.
-Additionally, this is the unfortunate truth for all injured victims going to the ACP, no matter how serious the injuries.
+Under the old law, children (just like anyone else in Michigan) could receive no-fault benefits that cover all of their reasonably-necessary medical expenses without a monetary cap on those benefits.
+However, children who must obtain no-fault benefits through the Assigned Claims Plan are now limited to recovering only a maximum of $250,000 in medical expenses benefits—which is also true for all other injured victims going to the ACP, no matter how serious the injuries.
 In short, uninsured children must now go to the Assigned Claims Plan for benefits, which limits the medical expense benefits available to them to $250,000.